 Before you go out and pitch your startup to venture capitalists, you’ll want to prepare.
 Laying a foundation before you seek funding will help ensure that you partner with the right investors who will offer support for the long haul.

-At LTSE, we’ve helped over 36,000 startups manage their cap table from top investors like YCombinator, a16z, 500 Global, Techstars and more.
-We’ve also taught hundreds of startups on how to model their fundraising and have seen how a little preparation can go a long way.
+At LTSE, we’ve helped over 40,000 startups manage their cap table from top investors like YCombinator, a16z, 500 Global, Techstars and more.
+We’ve also taught hundreds of startups how to model their fundraising and have seen how a little preparation can go a long way.
 Here’s how to prepare for your first round of funding.

-If you live and work in Silicon Valley and go to a coffee shop, you’ll hear founders talking about angel investors, VCs, and fundraising.
+If you live and work in Silicon Valley and go to a coffee shop, you’ll often hear founders talking about angel investors, VCs, and fundraising.
 While raising this type of capital is definitely a viable way to build and grow a business, it’s not the only one.
 For example, European startups tend to have more government grants available to them while Canadian startups can stretch their dollars further due to SR&ED tax credits.
 There’s also private equity, corporate incubators and bootstrapping to profitability.

-Nail down your expected return
+Nail down your venture capital expected return

-A typical fund has a five year operating horizon after an initial capital deployment phase when they invest into the startup.
+A typical fund has a five-year operating horizon after an initial capital deployment phase when they invest in the startup.
 VCs assume that 70-80% of startups in each fund will produce zero return or simply give them their money back.
 It’s usually just a few startups per fund that generate enough outsized returns to pay for those that didn’t result in anything and then some.

-Good seed funds are looking at overall returns of 5x or more.
+Good seed funds are looking at overall returns of 5X or more.
 Founders need to understand that if you're talking to a $100M fund, the partners operating that fund are looking to return more than $500M to their own investors.
 And if your startup is one of the few outperformers, they’re looking at $100M+ returns just from you.
 That’s a lot of pressure on both sides.